 Even where government regulators are heavily involved, manufacturers usually maintain significant control over their communications.
-The CPSC will at times agree to refrain from using the word "recall" on its web site.
-The CPSC recently agreed to call a remediation program a "voluntary repair program," and did not require the manufacturer to deem the program a "recall."
-And under FDA terminology, oftentimes a recovery of products is not a "recall," but is instead classified as a "market withdrawal" or "stock recovery."
-Furthermore, when submitting reports or other information to the FDA, a manufacturer "need not admit, and may deny, that the report or information ... constitutes an admission" of fault, defect, or resulting injury.
-Thus, where the existence of a defect is in doubt, a manufacturer should be able to avoid making admissions that would preclude valid defenses.
+The CPSC will at times agree to refrain from using the word "recall" on its website, although this may be changing.
+Under its new proposed rules, "a voluntary recall notice should include the word 'recall' in the heading and text."9 Under FDA terminology, oftentimes a recovery of products is not a "recall," but is instead classified as a "market withdrawal" or "stock recovery."10 Furthermore, when submitting reports or other information to the FDA, a manufacturer "need not admit, and may deny, that the report or information ... constitutes an admission" of fault, defect or resulting injury.11 Thus, where the existence of a defect is in doubt, a manufacturer should be able to avoid making admissions that would preclude valid defenses.

 But it is also important to avoid saying too little.
 Without a sufficiently detailed description of a safety issue, the recall might not be effective in preventing further harm to consumers.
 From the manufacturer's point of view, an ineffective recall can create the worst possible scenario: widespread adverse publicity combined with potential liability for subsequent injuries.
-Furthermore, in states that follow the approach of the recent Restatement, one can face liability for a negligent recall or a negligent failure to warn.
+Furthermore, in states that follow the approach of the recent restatement,12 one can face liability for a negligent recall or a negligent failure to warn.

 And, of course, whatever a manufacturer does say should be accurate.
 Manufacturers are increasingly being hit with securities class actions alleging that the manufacturers inflated their stock prices by "downplaying" the seriousness of recall problems.

-A recent Eighth Circuit case threw cold water on one such set of allegations, holding that the statements in question were not materially misleading.
-In August 2011, the First Circuit similarly threw out a securities case alleging that a series of public statements relating to a product recall misled the public regarding the risk-which was quickly realized-of further recalls.
-The plaintiffs failed to prove that the manufacturer acted with scienter (an intent to deceive).
-But the First Circuit cautioned that "it is unusual to grant summary judgment on scienter," and the court's holding depended upon a very fact-intensive inquiry into when exactly management became aware of the scope of the potential product defects.
-In other words, a manufacturer is far better off making unambiguously correct statements than having to rely upon proof of its good intentions.
+Courts from time to time - such as in a May 2013 decision from the Northern District of California dismiss such allegations where plaintiffs fail to show the materiality of the alleged misstatements.13 Recallrelated securities actions are at times also dismissed for failure to show that the manufacturer acted with scienter. or intent to deceive.
+This was another ground cited in the recent California decision, and it was the basis under which, in August 2011, the First Circuit affirmed a grant of summary judgment in a recall-related securities suit.
+But the First Circuit cautioned that "it is unusual to grant summary judgment on scienter," and the court's holding depended upon a very fact-intensive inquiry into when exactly management became aware of the scope of the potential product defects.14 In other words, a manufacturer is far better off making unambiguously correct statements than having to rely upon proof of its good intentions.

-Plaintiffs continue to bring suits alleging recall-related securities fraud.
-For example, in November 2011 consumers initiated a class action claiming that the manufacturer of contact lenses "artificially inflated stock values by hiding known problems with the contact lenses."
+Plaintiffs continue to bring suits alleging recallrelated securities fraud.
 For recalls involving a major product, a manufacturer should consider consulting with a securities lawyer for advice regarding the contents and manner of disclosures, and regarding whether it should prohibit trades by insiders.